AlexPieczynski/TotallyNotTetris/README.md

 ...

 This method allows us to utilize the factory to compile these different shapes for us when we need them.
-In other words, the factory acts like a constructor for the tetriminos.
+In other words, the factory acts like a constructor for the tetrominos.